 For the most effortless mashing experience, this stainless steel potato masher is the way to go.
 Not only does the fine-grid plate make it easy to use this on potatoes, but it can also work through produce like squash, pumpkin, and even cooked apples.
 The horizontal handle allows for more control when you're mashing, and reviewers even remark that it's the perfect height to give you great leverage when pressing down on your potatoes.
 Best yet, the entire kitchen tool is dishwasher safe for easy cleanup.

 This fan-favorite potato masher has a lot of the same features the best overall does: a stainless steel, gridded mashing plate, an ergonomic handle, and glowing reviews from cooks who have tried it out and love it.
 It's also dishwasher safe (more on this in a second) and can crush all manner of veggies.
 While this masher is a bit more affordable than the one above, some reviewers report that it might rust after a few trips through your dishwasher.
 For a longer-lasting masher, you're better investing the extra money up front.
+One Amazon reviewer says it best, "I love this potato masher!
+It is easy to grip the bar across the top, and the holes are just right for getting almost all the lumps out (we actually prefer having a few small lumps left)."

-3. The Best Wired Head
+3. The Best Wired Head: KitchenAid Stainless Steel Wire Masher

 You May Also Want: A Ricer For The Creamiest Mashed Potatoes